Marcus Heinbuch, B.Braun Melsungen, Germany

 Mick Hopper, GxPpro, U.K.

-During this course, you will learn all relevant aspects to implement and/ or improve your Deviation Management and CAPA System to fulfil regulatory GMP requirements.
+During this course, you will get to know the principles and discuss all relevant aspects to implement, improve and/ or work with a Deviation Management and CAPA System.
 Furthermore, you will get to know possibilities and tools to monitor and evaluate your CAPAs.

-In any case a sound failure investigation is the key.
+In any case a sound failure investigation is the key to identify appropriate CAPAs.
 Here it is also important to know how to deal with human error based and non-human error based non-conformances.
-Effective root cause analysis is the key to identifying appropriate CAPAs.

 Independent from that, it needs to be pointed out that CAPA is an excellent Quality Management tool to continuously improve processes and avoid future failures.
-All personnel involved in the management of deviations and in CAPAs should aim to identify opportunities for further improvement
+All personnel involved in the management of deviations and CAPAs should aim to identify opportunities for further improvement.

-This course is designed for all personnel involved in Deviation Management and CAPA activities at their company and decision makers who want to improve the existing process.
+This course is designed for all personnel involved in Deviation Management and CAPA activities at their company.
 It is addressed to persons from Quality Assurance and Control, Manufacturing and R&D.

 International Requirements – Rules and Regulations